future-proof-iot/EWSN-DESIRE-CoAP-SRV/desire_dashboard/README.md

 influxdb   /entrypoint.sh influxd    Up      0.0.0.0:8086->8086/tcp,:::8086->8086/tcp
 telegraf   /entrypoint.sh telegraf   Up      0.0.0.0:8080->8080/tcp,:::8080->8080/tcp, 8092/udp, 8094/tcp, 8125/udp
 ```
 4. Run the coap server with list of enrolled devices from the env variable `${PROV_NODES}`.
-This should be run in a dedicated terminal (blocking)
+This should be run in a dedicated terminal (blocking).
+In order to activate edhoc support, pass the env  variable `USE_EDHOC=yes`.
 ```shell
 $ PROV_NODES="DWE549 DWDB44 DWFF6E" make launch_coap_server
 ```